 About Rouen Castle

 Rouen Castle was a fortified ducal and royal residence in the city of Rouen in Normandy.
-The original medieval castle was built by Philip II of France from 1204 to 1210 following his capture of the duchy from John, Duke of Normandy and King of England.
+The original medieval castle was built by Philip II of France in the 13th century following his capture of the duchy from John I, Duke of Normandy and King of England.

 Several years later, King Edward IV of England was born at Rouen in 1442.
 The castle saw further conflict during the French Wars of Religion.
 Vulnerable to artillery like other medieval fortresses, all but the keep (now known as the Tour Jeanne d’Arc) was destroyed at the end of the 16th century under orders from Henry IV in 1591.

 Reduced to its foundations, restoration to Rouen Castle began in the 1870s so that by World War Two, the tower’s pointed roof had to be camouflaged and was used as a bunker by occupying Germans.